 A detailed summary of this midyear report can be found on the official IRS website.

 Universal Accounting Helps Tax Preparers Succeed

 At Universal, we believe it’s important to prepare for the future, and we’re interested in seeing your future success as a tax preparer.
-Our online tax training, the Professional Tax Preparer Program, is designed to help professionals like you master tax preparation, become efficient in the completion of individual and business returns, and establish thriving home-based tax businesses.
+Our Professional Tax Preparer Program is designed to help professionals like you master tax preparation, becoming efficient in the completion of individual and business returns.
 If you would like to learn more, visit Universal for a free video today!